Albrecht Kossel: Isolation and description of nucleobases

 In 1883, Kossel left Strassburg to become Director of the Chemistry Division of the Physiological Institute at the University of Berlin.
 In this post, he succeeded Eugen Baumann and worked under the supervision of Emil du Bois-Reymond.

 Kossel continued his previous work on the nucleic acids.
 During the period 1885 to 1901, he was able to isolate and name its five constituent organic compounds: adenine, cytosine, guanine, thymine, and uracil.
 These compounds are now known collectively as nucleobases, and they provide the molecular structure necessary in the formation of stable DNA and RNA molecules.

 Research into the chemical composition of protein

 In 1895, Kossel was professor of physiology as well as director of the Physiological Institute at the University of Marburg.
 Around this time, he began investigations into the chemical composition of proteins, the alterations in proteins during transformation into peptone, the peptide components of cells, and other investigations.

-In 1896, Kossel discovered histidine, then worked out the classical method for the quantitative separation of the "hexone bases" (the alpha-amino acids arginine, histidine, and lysine).
+In 1896, Kossel discovered histidine, then worked out the classical method for the quantitative separation of the "hexone bases" (the alpha-amino acids arginine, histidine, agmatine and lysine).
 He was also the first to isolate theophylline, a therapeutic drug found naturally in tea and cocoa beans.

 In 1901, Kossel was named to a similar post at Heidelberg University, and became director of the Heidelberg Institute for Protein Investigation.
 His research predicted the discovery of the polypeptide nature of the protein molecule.